akostrik/CPP_module_42/README.md

 * dynamically sizing receiving strings based on the actual input
 * extensibility for user-defined types (you can teach streams how to handle your own classes)
 * exceptions

-## Standard Template Library (STL)
-* Provides four components called algorithms, containers, functions, and iterators

-## A container

-### A standart conteiner
-* is a holder object that stores a collection of other objects
-* is implemented as class template => a great flexibility in the types supported as elements
-* manages the storage space for its elements
-* provides member functions to access  its elements, either directly or through iterators
-* many containers have member functions in common and share functionalities
-* which type of container to use ? depend on the functionality and on the efficiency of some of its members (complexity)
-* **a container adaptor**
-   + is not a full container classe
-   + provides an interface relying on an object of one of the container classes (such as deque or list) to handle the elements
-   + the underlying container is encapsulated in such a way that its elements are accessed by the members of the container adaptor independently of the underlying container class used.
-   + stack, queue, priority_queue are implemented as container adaptors

-### Container class templates
-* dynamic arrays (vector)
-* queues (queue)
-* stacks (stack)
-* heaps (priority_queue)
-* linked lists (list)
-* trees (set)
-* associative arrays (map)
-* ...

-### Container class templates
-Sequence containers:
-array	Array class (class template) vector	Vector (class template) deque	Double ended queue (class template) forward_list	Forward list (class template) list	List (class template)

 ## Namespace
 * Anonymous namespaces make private things really private